martiadrogue/centos-www/README.md

 # Centos WWW

-Super fast a PHP Development box, the config is located in [martiadrogue/puppet-master][repository-master].
+Super fast PHP Development box, the config is located in [martiadrogue/puppet-master][repository-master].

 CentOS 7 is setup to develop PHP applications with Apache and MySQL.
 Vagrant